TENANCY RIGHTS GUIDE

 Get it in writing

-Written agreements protect both parties.
-Verbal arrangements are harder to prove and easier to dispute.
+Written agreements protect everyone.
+Verbal arrangements are difficult to prove and easy to dispute.

 ๐Ÿค